-Louis Lehot is a partner within the Silicon Valley, San Francisco, and Los Angeles offices of Foley & Lardner LLP.
-Louis specializes in advising his clients at all stages of company growth from garage to global.
-Louis Lehot offers comprehensive business and legal advice for entrepreneurs, executive management teams, investors, financial sponsors and their advisors.
-He specializes in…
+Louis Lehot is a partner within the Silicon Valley, San Francisco, and Los Angeles offices of Foley & Lardner LLP focused on advising clients at all stages of company growth from garage to global.
+He offers comprehensive business and legal advice for entrepreneurs, executive management teams, investors, financial sponsors and their advisors.
+Louis advises emerging ……

 AS FEATURED IN